How Many Calories to Eat When Bulking

 Common Bulking Mistakes and How to Avoid Them

-Overeating, inadequate protein intake, and neglecting micronutrients and food quality are common errors that can hinder your progress.
+Overeating and consuming more daily calories than you need, inadequate protein intake, and neglecting micronutrients and food quality are common errors that can hinder your progress to bulk up.

 Overeating and Excessive Fat Gain